hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

   For internal load balancing, this field identifies the network that the load balanced IP should belong to for this Forwarding Rule.
 If this field is not specified, the default network will be used.
-  This field is not used for external load balancing.
+  This field is only used for INTERNAL load balancing.

 * `port_range` -
   (Optional)